-Mentionable here are in particular the global and regional programs (e.g. "Global Management Program", "Gateway Program", Business Management workshop), where the numerous basics of decision finding and corporate culture are communicated.
+Mentionable here are in particular the global and regional programs (e.g. "Global Management Program", "Gateway Program", Business Management workshop), where employees have the opportunity to learn numerous basics of decision finding and corporate culture.
+However, in this financial year again, these programs were only web-based offerings due to COVID-19.
 Also on expert level, numerous trainings and education options are offered on a regular basis as well as on particular occasions.
-Mentionable here are also a first time offered workshop on the topic "Serenity and Stress Management during VUCA-World".
-This workshop was offered twice during this fiscal year in order to ensure that as much employees as possible are able to join.
 For all courses offered within the training portfolio, the corporate principles are used repeatedly among other things.